Eljah/facebook2pastvu/README.md

 ## Viewing results

 Open `/matches` in the deployed application to see all stored matches.
-The page shows thumbnails from both Facebook and PastVu along with links and matching metadata.
+The page lists the Facebook post ID, thumbnails from both sources and provides direct links to the Facebook and PastVu pages along with the matching method stored in the database.